-Create suppression rules to prevent the creation of an alert when an intel match occurs.
+Create suppression rules to prevent the creation of an alert when an intel match occurs for a signal.
 Use suppression rules to reduce false positives for signals that you cannot edit, such as those from the Tanium Signal Feed.
 Suppression rules are not intended for use as a substitution for properly crafted signals.
 You can apply rules that suppress alerts that match Process Path, Process Command Line, Parent Command Line, Process Hash, and User.

 - From the Threat Response menu, go to Intel.
-Select a signal.
+Click Add > Suppression Rule.

 - Provide a name and description for the suppression rule.

 - Select the fields that you want to use for suppressions: